Create an account

 newborn mortality rate

-The number of infants who die within the first month of life per 1000 live births.
+recorded as the number of children who die in the first month of life per thousand live births

 child mortality rate